clubfly/nodejs_transaction_sample/README.md

  * b. if you wanna recover data, do command onderline:
    * 1. cd  your project_path/routes/
    * 2. use command -> node recovery_committed.js
-   * 3. use command -> node recovery_pendding.js and checkout data in your mongodb.
+   * 3. use command -> node recovery_pendding.js
+   * 4. checkout data in your mongodb.
  * c. mongod instance has journaling enabled to ensure that your data is always in a recoverable state in the event of an unclean mongod shutdown.